sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

 - Database entries for all maps and travel commands

 ## 3. Installation and Deinstallation
-- Download, Unzip in one folder and execute isrt_v0.4.2.py-file with Python 3.x and above or on Windows just execute ISRT_v0.4.2.exe!
-(Make sure that folders db and img are in the same folder as the exe file!!!
+- On Windows: Download "isrt_0.4.2.exe.zip", Unzip in one folder and execute ISRT_v0.4.2.exe!
+(Make sure that folders db and img are in the same folder as the exe file!!!)
+- On Linux: Download the entire git.zip and unzip - execute isrt_0.4.2.py and ensure that the pre-requisites in topic 5 are met!
 - For deinstalling, just delete folder or file

 ## 4. Commands and usage